The Worst Wedding Rip-Offs and How to Avoid Them

 From budgeting mistakes, double-booking appointments, forgetting certain arrangements, or failing to confirm that everything is on schedule, there are a multitude of ways that an inexperienced planner can hurt your bottom line.
 Even worse is a planner that simply takes your down payment and runs.
 This has been the sad and unfortunate case for many couples over the years.

 The best way to prevent these situations is by seeking out word-of-mouth testimonials for local planners from trusted family, friends, coworkers and other vendors.
 You may be tempted to hire someone based on their low prices, but it’s so important to verify that anyone you book has a proven track record of satisfied customers.
 Do you really want your wedding day to be the “Guinea Pig” for their business?

 Additionally, using your credit card to make your down payment provides you with more legal protection and options if the planner provides poor service or disappears with your money.

 Some couples have had the unfortunate situation of paying top dollar for a vendor only to deal with a “no-show.”
 Beware of faux-tographers who use someone else’s work in their portfolio to book unsuspecting clients.
 These untalented amateurs could either take your money and run, or you could end up with awful, blurry, or badly edited photographs of your special day.
 To prevent this from happening to you, be sure to ask members of your trusted social circle for referrals to local photographers who have both stellar reputations and portfolios.

-When considering each photographer, ask to see complete photo books for several weddings to compare the work and ensure it’s consistent quality.
+When considering each potential wedding photographer, ask to see complete photo books for several weddings to compare the work and ensure it’s consistent quality.
 Feel free to request additional references from clients for testimonials.
 To get a feel for a photographer’s knowledge and skills, ask questions about his or her preferred equipment and photo-editing software.